 It is wedding season and couples are in the mindset of new possibilities and building on what they already know about each other’s hopes and dreams.
 As they progress toward common goals, every couple has a unique way of working together.
 They develop a language and a rhythm unique to them.
 Through dating, we develop an insider’s perspective on what makes our significant other tick.
 We know where they are coming from, where they are going, and who they are at a very deep level…on most topics.
 One area that is often overlooked, however, is learning the financial habits and behaviors that our partner brings to the relationship.
+Money conversations in marriage can sometimes happen too late.
 It is no wonder that money issues so frequently add stress to marriages.

 I know first-hand what it was like to not ask the right questions up front.
 When I proposed to my wife, we had yet to live in the same city, so we spent hours on the phone talking about everything.
 Except money.